clauwycuizon/clauwycuizon/_posts/2017-01-19-My-First-Entry.md

 I don’t share umbrellas.
 Sahree.

 I am a people-person.
 If you ask me if what I’ll bring if I’m on an island alone, NEVER MIND.
-I cant live ALONE. =))))
+I can't live ALONE. =))))

 I desire to grow more in the love and grace of our Lord Jesus Christ.
-That is why I enjoy waking up every morning because I get to know Him better everyday.
+That is why I enjoy waking up every morning because I get to know Him better everyday through the different ups and downs of my life.

 And to you who’s reading this, THANK YOU! :P You could be a close friend, a classmate, a friend, a stranger, but I thank you for dropping by and getting curious about me advertising myself (probably in facebook haha)